Nadezhda-97/weather-app/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/d7221e887361c35c7095/maintainability)](https://codeclimate.com/github/Nadezhda-97/weather-app/maintainability)

 # Weather App
 An application where you can find out the current weather in any city, region or country.
+Temperature is shown in degrees Celsius.
+Humidity, air pressure and wind speed indicators are also given.
+At the end a short description of the weather and the temperature “feels like” are shown.

+A third-party API service – [OpenWeatherMap](https://openweathermap.org/) – is used to obtain weather data.

 ### Requirements
 * Node.js (version 13.2.0 and higher)